RTEMS/rtems-docs/shell/file_and_directory.rst

 The ln utility creates a new directory entry (linked file) which has the same modes as the original file.
-It is useful for maintaining multiple copies of a file in many places at once without using up storage for the “copies”; instead, a link “points” to the original copy.
+It is useful for maintaining multiple copies of a file in many places at once without using up storage for the "copies"; instead, a link "points" to the original copy.
 There are two types of links; hard links and symbolic links.
-How a link “points” to a file is one of the differences between a hard or symbolic link.
+How a link "points" to a file is one of the differences between a hard or symbolic link.

 The options are as follows: